opensearch-project/documentation-website/_api-reference/nodes-apis/nodes-stats.md

-search.request.dfs_query.time_in_millis | Integer | The total amount of time for all coordinator DFS prequery operations, in milliseconds. search.request.dfs_query.current | Integer | The number of coordinator DFS prequery operations that are currently running. search.request.dfs_query.total | Integer | The total number of coordinator DFS prequery operations. search.request.expand.time_in_millis | Integer | The total time for all coordinator expand operations, in milliseconds. search.request.expand.current | Integer | The number of coordinator expand operations that are currently running. search.request.expand.total | Integer | The total number of coordinator expand operations. search.request.can_match.time_in_millis | Integer | The total time for all coordinator match operations, in milliseconds.
+search.request.dfs_query.time_in_millis | Integer | The total amount of time for all coordinator DFS prequery operations, in milliseconds. search.request.dfs_query.current | Integer | The number of coordinator DFS prequery operations that are currently running. search.request.dfs_query.total | Integer | The total number of coordinator DFS prequery operations. search.request.expand.time_in_millis | Integer | The total amount of time for all coordinator expand operations, in milliseconds. search.request.expand.current | Integer | The number of coordinator expand operations that are currently running. search.request.expand.total | Integer | The total number of coordinator expand operations. search.request.can_match.time_in_millis | Integer | The total time for all coordinator match operations, in milliseconds.